ScootKit/scnx-docs/docs/scnx/account-and-billing/faq.md

 * Our payment provided deemed your transaction as high-risk and has denied it
 * Your card has been reported as stolen
 * You card could not be verified using 3DS

-  Please [contact our staff](https://scnx.app/help) if you think non of these reasons apply.
+Please [contact our staff](https://scnx.app/help) if you think none of these reasons apply.

 ## Other questions